 It can be very difficult to get and sustain momentum for your launch when your entire business model rests on one, big event.
 Yellow Conference is one of those.
 Yes, they have a regularly-updated blog, social media, and things like that, but in a sea of events, blogs, and social media accounts, your message can get lost or forgotten, even by your fans.

 One of the ways they fight through the noise is the Yellow Collective.
-It originally began as a subscription box, which I thought was very clever.
+It originally began as a subscription box, which I thought was very clever for their business model.
 In its second year, it has evolved into a membership group that includes many of the original elements: in-person, at home, and online resources.
 And it also includes discounted tickets to their annual conference.
-They've done a really great job at keeping their community connected throughout the year so that, when it's conference launch time, their fans are already primed and waiting.
+They've done a really great job at keeping their community connected throughout the year so that, when it's event launch time, their fans are already primed and waiting.

 Idea 1: Get Out of the Office